$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Have Fun

-If your cat lives inside only, and you give it some wet food, they eat what they want, but now they are scratching the floor next to their bowl in an attempt to bury the food.
+If your cat lives inside only, and you give it some wet food, they eat what they want, but sometimes they scratch the floor next to their bowl in an attempt to bury the food.

 Cats Bury Food Because of The Following Reasons